 In a case of irreducible conics the matrix $A$ is nondegenerate.
 Indeed, if the matrix $A$ is degenerate then either the matrix $M$ or the matrix $G$ is degenerate by virtue of \re{ABGM}.
-The degeneracy of $G$ means a linear dependence of polynomials $G_i(y)$ that is the conic $B$ will be a straight line in this case.
+The degeneracy of $G$ means a linear dependence of polynomials $G_i(y)$, that is, the conic $B$ will be a straight line in this case.
 The degeneracy of $M$ means that there exist constants $c_0,c_1,c_2$ such that i.e. a linear dependence of polynomials $E_i(x)$ and the conic $A$ will be a straight line.

-Return to the Poncelet construction.
-We have obtained the parameters $x_1$ of the point $Q_1$ and $y_1$ of the point $P_1$ satisfy the equation $F(x_1,y_1)=0,$ with $F$ from \re{Fdet}.
-Note now that instead the point $P_1$ we could write the point $P_2$ with the parameter $y_2$ in the Poncelet construction and have the same equation $F(x_1,y_2)=0.$ We obtain the first result: for any point given by a parameter value $x_1$ on the conic $A$, the points with parameters $y_1$ and $y_2$ of the intersection points of the tangent line $L_1$ at $x_1$ with $B$ are determined as two roots of the quadratic equation: $ F(x_1,y)=0.$ Thus identifying a point with its parameter value we can say the Poncelet mapping $U_B$ maps the point $y_1$ into the point $y_2$ and hence it (more precisely, the mapping $I_B$) coincides with the John mapping $I_1$ from section 2.
-It is analogously, the mapping $U_A$ maps the point $x_1$ into the point $x_2$ and hence it (the mapping $I_A$) coincides with the John mapping $I_2$, and the mapping $U$ coincides with the John mapping $T$ on the curve $C$ \re{2_2F}.
+Let us return to the Poncelet construction.
+We have obtained the parameters $x_1$ of the point $Q_1$ and $y_1$ of the point $P_1$, satisfying the equation $F(x_1,y_1)=0,$ with $F$ from \re{Fdet}.
+Note now that instead the point $P_1$, we could write the point $P_2$ with the parameter $y_2$ in the Poncelet construction and have the same equation $F(x_1,y_2)=0.$ We obtain the first result: for any point given by a parameter value $x_1$ on the conic $A$, the points with parameters $y_1$ and $y_2$ of the intersection points of the tangent line $L_1$ at $x_1$ with $B$ are determined as two roots of the quadratic equation: $ F(x_1,y)=0.$ Thus, by identifying a point with its parameter value, we can say that the Poncelet mapping $U_B$ maps the point $y_1$ into the point $y_2$ and, hence, it (more precisely, the mapping $I_B$) coincides with the John mapping $I_1$ from section 2.
+Similarly, the mapping $U_A$ maps the point $x_1$ into the point $x_2$ and, hence, it (the mapping $I_A$) coincides with the John mapping $I_2$, and the mapping $U$ coincides with the John mapping $T$ on the curve $C$ \re{2_2F}.